One dead in fire on Saturday morning in Eureka

 EUREKA, Kan.
 (KSNW) – The Greenwood County Sheriff’s Office has confirmed that one person has died as a result of a house fire in Eureka.

-Eureka Fire crews responded to a call in the 900 block of N. Oak St. in Eureka at roughly 3:15 a.m. on Saturday.
+Eureka fire crews responded to a call in the 900 block of N. Oak St. at roughly 3:15 a.m. on Saturday.

 A Eureka fire official said when crews arrived they found a structure engulfed in flames.
 The fire then spread to the south to a second structure.
 Crews were able to get the fire out.